 Pre-adoption support is very important to the post-adoption experience.
 Learn as much as you can about your adopted child’s country, culture, traumas, medical conditions, and, if known, interests.
 Knowledge is power and can help you head off some problems and transition into your new life as a family.

-You can find support groups for those waiting to adopt, many times even country or adoption-type specific groups.
+You can find support groups for those wanting to adopt, many times even country or adoption-type specific groups.

 Research, research, research.
 Read everything you can get your hands on, and do not be afraid to ask questions.
 If you choose to adopt through an adoption agency they will most likely offer pre-adoption and post-adoption support.
 They are your biggest cheerleaders and will help you through the process and help you get ready to adopt or place your child for adoption.